RPTU-EIS/thesis-template/README.md

 *Important*: This repository depends on a Git submodule (style-eis-latex/RedHatFont) that holds the font used by RPTU.
 Therefore, a regular ```git clone``` command is not sufficient to obain the submodule as well!
 Please use ```git clone --recursive``` instead.

+## Using the Template with Overleaf
+The included subrepositories are quite large and will prevent Overleaf from compiling or even make the upload impossible.
+When using Overleaf, a lot of functionality in this repository is not necessary and can be removed.
+This is done by executing the ```cleanup.py``` script.
+Do not run this script if you won't use Overleaf afterwards, as the script will also remove all git functionality!

 ## Build
 Use your favorite LaTeX IDE / editor or optionally open a terminal and use make.